 This course can be attended remotely via Microsoft Teams.

-You will also require the following short courses, although an additional fee is required:
+You may also require the following short courses:

 - Human Element Leadership and Management (HELM) Management